fingerprintjs/fingerprintjs/CONTRIBUTING.md

 ## Want to add contribute?

-1. Fork the project and make the required changes in it.
+* Fork the project and make the required changes in it (don't forget to add specs)
+* PRs w/out specs will not be accepted
-2. Run `gulp` to catch stylistic errors and produce the minified version.
+* Run `gulp` to catch stylistic errors and produce the minified version.
-3. Run specs by opening the `specs/spec_runner.html` or typing `npm test` (requires phantomjs for console running).
+* Run specs by opening the `specs/spec_runner.html` or typing `npm test` (requires phantomjs for console running).
-4. Make a PR.
+* Make a PR.
+* Make sure you only make one commit per feature you want to add
+* Make sure your commit message is descriptive and tells what you changed (`Updated the library` - that's a bad commit message)

 If your code changes the list of fingerprinting sources, please update the README.